Interior Eigensolver Based on Rational Filter with Composite rule: Asymptotically optimal contour discretization

-The explicit solution to Zolotarev third problem as in \cref{thm:explicitzolo3} is the key to prove the asymptotical optimality of the trapezoidal quadrature for contour integral.
-The rational function in \cref{thm:explicitzolo3} is referred as the Zolotarev function in the rest paper.
+The explicit solution to Zolotarev's third problem as in \cref{thm:explicitzolo3} is the key to proving the asymptotical optimality in the sense of sepctrm separation with respect to $k$ of the trapezoidal quadrature.
+The rational function in \cref{thm:explicitzolo3} is referred to as Zolotarev's third function in the rest of this paper.

-\subsection{Compact form for $R_k(z)$}
+\subsection{Compact form for $R_{0,1,k}(z)$}

-In order to connect the Zolotarev function and the trapezoidal quadrature of the contour integral, and derive the composite formula in \cref{sec:composite}, we establish an equality relation between $R_{k^m}(z)$ and $R_k(z^m)$.
-The relation heavily relies on the symmetry of trapezoidal quadrature on the circle.
+In order to connect the Zolotarev's function and the trapezoidal quadrature of the contour integral, and derive the composite formula in \cref{sec: composite}, we establish an identity that relates $R_{0,1,k}(z)$ and $R_{0,1,1}(z^k)$.
+The relation heavily relies on the symmetry of the trapezoidal quadrature on the circle.

 Let us start with toy cases $k = 2, 4$.
-The trapezoidal quadrature of unit circular contour with two poles, $R_2$, could be rewritten as
+The trapezoidal quadrature of the unit circular contour with two poles could be rewritten as

-Here we use the symmetry of poles and weights with respect to the origin to derive the compact form of $R_2(z)$ and find that $R_2(z)$ is equivalent to $R_1(z^2)$.
-Let us further derive the compact form of $R_4(z)$,
+Here we use the symmetry of poles and weights with respect to the origin to derive the compact form of $R_{0,1,2}(z)$ and find that $R_{0,1,2}(z)$ is equivalent to $R_{0,1,1}(z^2)$.
+Let us further derive the compact form of $R_{0,1,4}(z)$,

-where, in the second equality, we combine the first two and last two terms, and in the last equality, we adopt the compact form of $R_2(z)$.
-From the derivation of the compact forms of $R_2(z)$ and $R_4(z)$, we could directly extend the derivation to obtain the compact form of $R_k(z) = R_1(z^k)$ for $k = 2^m$, $m\in\bbN_+$.
+where, in the second equality, we combine the first two and last two terms, and in the last equality, we adopt the compact form of $R_{0,1,2}(z)$.
+From the derivation of the compact forms of $R_{0,1,2}(z)$ and $R_{0,1,4}(z)$, we could directly extend the derivation to obtain the compact form of $R_{0,1,k}(z) = R_{0,1,1}(z^k)$ for $k = 2^m$, $m\in\bbN_+$.
 Fortunately, the compact form holds for any $k \in \bbN_+$.
-The result is summarized in \cref{lem:compact}. \begin{lemma} For all $k \in \bbN_+$, let $k$ roots of $z^k = -1$ be $\sigma^{(k)}_i$ for $i = 1, \dots, k$.
-Then the compact form of $R_k(z)$ admits,
+The result is summarized in \cref{lem: compact}. \begin{lemma} For all $k \in \bbN_+$, let $k$ roots of $z^k = -1$ be $\sigma^{(k)}_i$ for $i = 1, \dots, k$.
+Then the compact form of $R_{0,1,k}(z)$ admits,

 \end{lemma}

 \begin{proof}